goliatone/wee-things-workshop/code/1-hello-world/README.md

 In this tutorial we will learn how to load a simple **hello world** script into our NodeMCU devkit board using the ESPLorer IDE.

-You should follow the introductory tutorial to get your Mac environment ready.
+You should follow the [introductory tutorial][intro-tutorial] to get your Mac environment ready.

 The actual program we are going to write is rather simple.
-The main focus is the process to get code running and to do so following some best practices to ensure we do not brick our board.
+The main focus is the process to get code running.
+We will also learn how to upload and execute a file from the ESPLorer IDE.

 Here is the code we will be running: